FloSchuberth/cSEM/cran-comments.md

 ## Resubmission

-This is a resubmission.
-Compared to the first submission I have:
+This is the second resubmission.
+Compared to the last resubmission I have:

-* excluded test for the package version submitted to CRAN
+* tried to reduce computation time for all examples to less than 5 second

-* added donttest to slow examples
+* Added \donttest to slower examples

-* removed the GPL-3 license file

 ## Test environments